Butterfield Overland Mail: National historic trail

 On March 30, 2009, President Barack Obama signed Congressional legislation (Sec.
 7209 of P.L.
 111-11) to conduct a study of designating the trail a National Historic Trail.
-The National Park Service concluded its Special Resource Study/Environmental Assessment in 2018 and determine that it would be feasible and desirable as part of the National Trails System.
+The National Park Service concluded its Special Resource Study/Environmental Assessment in 2018 and determined that it would be feasible and desirable as part of the National Trails System.

 Congress passed a bill designating the Butterfield Overland National Historic Trail in 2022.
 The trail covers 3,292 miles in eight states.
 The bill uniquely includes a provision specifying that the trail shall not hinder any energy transmission project.
 The Park Service will develop a comprehensive administration plan.

 In popular culture

 The Butterfield Overland Mail Company is featured in the 1957 film 3:10 to Yuma.
 The railroad was not completed through Arizona until 1879, eighteen years after Butterfield's Overland Mail Company ceased its service through Arizona.
 Also Butterfield never used his name on a stagecoach, only "Overland Mail Company."

 The Butterfield Overland Mail Company is the main subject of the 1965 film Apache Uprising, featuring several main characters under the employ of Butterfield: District Manager, Station Agent, and Driver.

 A Butterfield Overland stagecoach is also featured in the 2015 western film The Hateful Eight.
 The stagecoach in the movie was not representative of John Butterfield's stagecoaches as the movie fictionally represented the Central Overland Trail after the Civil War.
 John Butterfield never used his name on a stage; only "Overland Mail Company" and only operated on the Southern Overland Trail.